-If a Complainant reports an incident of sexual assault, sexual harassment or other sexual misconduct and wishes to maintain confidentiality or requests that no investigation be conducted or disciplinary action be taken, the University must weigh that request against its obligation to provide a safe, non-discriminatory environment for all students and employees, including the Complainant.
+If a student Complainant requests confidentiality or requests that no investigation or disciplinary action be pursued to address alleged sexual harassment, the University will take that request seriously while also considering its responsibility to provide a safe, non-discriminatory environment for all students and employees, including the Complainant.

-If you want to speak to someone confidentially, you can choose to speak confidentially to one of the clinicians in the Counseling Center or the University Chaplain, and can do so without either of these parties disclosing your name (or the name of the accused) to Public Safety, Student Life, Human Resources or to the local Police Department, unless you are under the age of 18.
-You may also choose to contact the local Sexual Assault Services organization, who are not mandated reporters.
-The medical staff at the Student Health Center are required by California law to report sexual misconduct to local law enforcement authorities.
+If you want to speak to someone confidentially, you can choose to speak to one of the clinicians in the Counseling Center or through Timely Care and can do so without these parties disclosing your name (or the name of the respondent) to others unless you are under the age of 18.
+You may also choose to contact a local or national resource, such as partnersagainstviolence.org or rainn.org, where you can speak anonymously with a trained advocate.
+The medical staff at the Student Health Center are required by California law to report sexual assault and other types of assaults to local law enforcement authorities.